simo1c/GateMeClass/README.md

 It enables both supervised and semi-supervised classification of cytometry data, with a strong emphasis on preserving a high degree of biological interpretability through the use of the marker table that can be manually defined or extracted from annotated reference datasets.

-For technical details, we invite you to refer to the published article regarding GateMeClass at the provided link: [LINK] To ensure an effective use of GateMeClass, we provided a complete manual of its usage at https://github.com/simo1c/GateMeClass/tree/main/tutorial
+For technical details, we invite you to refer to the published article regarding GateMeClass at the provided link: [LINK] To ensure an effective use of GateMeClass, we provided a complete manual of its usage: https://github.com/simo1c/GateMeClass/tree/main/tutorial

 </p>